 The nationally-recognized University of Tennessee Herbarium (TENN) houses over 649,000 accessioned specimens of vascular plants (ferns, cone-bearing, and flowering plants), bryophytes (mosses and liverworts), fungi, lichens, and macroalgae.
 We are an official repository for the Great Smoky Mountains National Park (a UNESCO World Heritage Site and part of the Southern Appalachian Biosphere Reserve) and we are the primary repository of the native and naturalized plants and fungi of Tennessee.
 It is the largest collection from the southern Appalachians and has a strong emphasis on the eastern US, Mexico, and Central America.

 In 2014, TENN moved into the newly-renovated Temple Hall, occupying the entire first floor of the building.
 We have over 4,500 sq. ft. of collections space, as well as offices, a library, and separate mounting and photography rooms.
 Our modern climate control system ensures the longevity of these valuable specimens.
-Our address is 1818 Andy Holt Blvd. in Knoxville, Tennessee, next to the Clarence Brown Theater.
+Our address is 1818 Andy Holt Ave. in Knoxville, Tennessee, next to the Clarence Brown Theater.